Menu

 Reading development is closely related to that of phonics, communication and writing, therefore we ensure that the children are reading books that are closely matched to their phonic level, by providing the children with a reading book aligned to their phonic level, as well as a reading book that supports their vocabulary development and language comprehension.
 We also use a systematic, synthetic approach to phonics to support the development of early reading.

 We use the Lancashire ‘Red Rose Letters and Sounds’ scheme to support our discrete, daily teaching of phonics in EYFS and KS1.
+This is underpinned by high quality texts, language and vocabulary.
 We use a systematic approach of ‘revisit, teach, practise, apply,’ in order to provide the children with the phonic knowledge and language comprehension they need to read and write.
-For more information about each phonic phase click here
+For more information about each phonic phase click here.
+Children are taught consistently through the same approach from EYFS into KS1.

 At OLSA, we teach Phonics through: